christian-fei/telephone-directory/README.md

 Next step is to create a Mongo database and get the URL for it.
 This because internally the app makes use of the environment variable called `MONGO_URL`.

-You can set the environment variable by exporting it first
+You can set the environment variable with

 ```
 export MONGO_URL=mongodb://<user>:<password>@localhost:27017/telephonedirectory
 ```

-and then running
+and then run

 ```
 node app.js
 ```

+to start the app.

+#Tests